holly-cummins/holly-cummins.github.io/content/posts/2020-01-06--naming-serverless/index.md

 But there’s a problem.
 SEO.
 Try googling for ‘funtainer’.
 You’ll get a lot of cheerful-looking Thermoses, and nothing about the cloud architectures.
 Apparently ‘funtainer’ is Thermos’s fun-container (as in, actual fun, or as much actual fun as you can have with an insulated drink container).

 No problem, you can refine the search.
-What about ‘cloud funtainer’?You get a Thermos with a picture of a cloud on it.
+What about ‘cloud funtainer’?
+You get a Thermos with a picture of a cloud on it.

 And this is why Knative describes itself as ‘serverless’.